matthew-brett/barts-setup/barts_setup.md

   ![USB SOUND](images/usb_sound.jpg)

-* Video camera input via the network from the IPHONE 12.
+* Video camera input from the IPHONE 12.
-* Video camera input via the network from the IPHONE 8.
+* Video camera input from the IPHONE 8.
 * Video screen input via the network from the MACBOOK PROCLAIM OUTPUT.